-422. Problems and Issues in Physical Education (5).
+- 422. Problems and Issues in Physical Education (5).
 Pr., Department approval.
-Independent study to provide research oriented experiences in the investigation of issues and problems in the field of HPE.
+Independent study to provide research oriented experiences in the investigation of issues and problems in the field of HPE. - 468.
+Diagnostic and Prescriptive Teaching in Adapted Physical Education (5).
+This course is designed to prepare the physiological discrepancies that affect learning.
+The course will also train the student to prescribe individual education programs to remediate such discrepancies.